captainjo99/minecraft-installer/README.md

 # minecraft-installer
-Unofficial minecraft installer made for all distributions
+Unofficial minecraft installer made for all Linux distributions